TeamLapen/Vampirism/docs/data/intro.md

 [Installing them](https://minecraft.gamepedia.com/Tutorials/Installing_a_data_pack)
 [Creating them](https://minecraft.gamepedia.com/Tutorials/Creating_a_data_pack)

 Also make sure you are familiar with the namespace concept.
-If you want to modify/override Vampirism's own definition you have to use "vampirism" for everything else use your own.
+If you want to modify/override Vampirism's own definition you have to use `vampirism` for everything else use your own.

 ## Things that are customizable
 Besides the already mentioned vanilla contents you can also customize: